Topics on this page:

 Handle/Hashtag: @PedsNurses

-What to Expect: Nurses from around the world come together to discuss the latest trends and innovations in nursing and primary care.
+What to Expect: In this year’s conference on “Emerging Roles in Nursing: Future Directions,” nurses from around the world come together to discuss the latest trends and innovations in nursing and primary care.
 Researchers in various nursing specialties share their findings from the past year.

 What to Expect: This international conference invites researchers, educators, and nursing professionals around the world to come together to explore the connections between research and practice.

-Speakers/Topics: Topics include teaching, curricula, learning methods, learning outcomes, nursing programs, and clinical experiences.
+Speakers/Topics: The conference includes tracks that address teaching and learning methods, resources, curricula, technology for governing organizations, outcomes, clinical experiences, and preceptor experiences.
 Panelists include senior nurse researchers, advanced practice nurses, and nurse clinicians.
-See the list of speakers.

 Healthcare professionals learn not only from subject-expert presenters but also from other colleagues.
 Hearing another nurse’s experience dealing with family members, for instance, might be the most valuable lesson you receive.